hotio/website/docs/containers/readarr.md

 --8<-- "includes/stats.md"

 !!! warning
-    Until further notice, some updates could require a fresh database.
-    There's only a `nightly` tag available for the moment.
+    There's only a `nightly` and `testing` tag available for the moment.

 ## Starting the container